Continuing Education Activity

 Beyond age and form of calcium carbonate, calcium absorption can be affected by the dose given, pH of the stomach, size of the patient, estrogen status, vitamin D level, and genetic polymorphisms.
 The fractional absorption is highest at 500 mg when taken with food, and the stomach is acidic.
 Fractional absorption also increases when the person has sufficient vitamin D, does not have an absorption disorder, is young, has more estrogen, and has a larger body size.
 Absorption of calcium carbonate decreases if an individual has a mucosal lining disorder or achlorhydria.

 Distribution, Metabolism, and Elimination

 As previously mentioned, calcium storage in the body is primarily in bones and teeth.
-However, in the blood, most of the calcium is found as the ionized, physiologically active form.
+However, most of the calcium is found as the ionized, physiologically active form in the blood.
 Calcium carbonate is not metabolized in the traditional pharmacokinetic sense.
 Calcium carbonate is excreted in the feces as unabsorbed calcium carbonate, in the urine depending on glomerular filtration and renal tubule reabsorption controlled by parathyroid hormone (PTH) and Vitamin D, and as carbon dioxide from the lungs.